Teachers Day 2020: History, Significance, Celebration and Key Facts

-Teachers should always be respected.
-Teachers need support and encouragement from the society to sense that their fidelity to scholars is treasured and cherished.
-In India, on the eve of Teachers Day, the National Awards are given to the Teachers by the President of India on 5th September.
-The award is given as a public gratitude to praiseworthy teachers working in the primary schools, middle schools and secondary schools.
+Teachers should be respected and honoured.
+In India, on the eve of Teachers' Day, i.e. on 5 September, the National Teachers Awards are given to the meritorious teachers by the President of India.
+The awards are conferred as public gratitude to praiseworthy teachers working in primary schools, middle schools, and secondary schools.

 Who are Teachers?

-Dr. S. Radhakrishnan was one of the most renowned writers in contemporary India.
-His contribution was based on theoretical, theological, moral, instructive, communal and enlightening subjects.
-He wrote plentiful articles to diverse recognized journals which are of gigantic importance and gives the impression of revelation to an assortment of readers because of the profundity in the connotation of the piece of writings.
+Dr. S. Radhakrishnan is one of the most renowned writers in contemporary India.
+He has made significant contributions to a variety of subjects starting from theoretical, theological, moral, instructive, communal, and enlightening subjects.
+He wrote several articles to many recognised journals which are of great importance.

-As, Teacher’s Day is a great occasion for celebrating and enjoying the relationship between teachers and students.
+Teachers Day is a great occasion for celebrating and enjoying the relationship between teachers and students.
 So, try to meet your teachers on the day and convey your wishes.
-If they are far then send them message and make his/her day memorable.
+If they are far then send them a message and make his/her day memorable.